Survey Research (SoSe 2021)

-Applications for this course are possible for all doctoral students of the faculty of business and economics and minor research students by sending an email to Tanja Geringhoff (firstname.lastname@example.org) within the application period.
+Applications for this course are possible for all doctoral students of the faculty of business and economics by sending an email to Tanja Geringhoff (email@example.com) until 16th August.

 For didactic reasons, the number of participants is limited.
 The decision on participation of an applicant will based on the first-come, first-served principle.
-The application deadline will be announced soon.
+The application period starts on 19.07.2021.

 Information for all PhD students: The course is handled as an A-certificate / research methods for the PhD program.

 Many important research questions are best answered with survey data.
-The primary goal of this course is to help prepare doctoral students in business and economics to conduct survey-based research that is publishable in the leading research journals.
-The course is designed to assist students in acquiring an understanding and practical knowledge of the survey research process that is needed to design and execute scientific research.
-Particular attention will be paid to issues that impact the integrity of survey research, such as construct definition and various types of validity, correctly specifying a scale as formative or reflective, avoiding common source bias, assessing non-response bias, etc. This course is concerned with the total research process, and our focus on survey research will be embedded in discussions that range from philosophy of science and the generation of research ideas through the publication of the research manuscript.
+The goal of this course is to help prepare doctoral students in business and economics to conduct survey-based research that is publishable in the leading research journals.
+Students will acquire an understanding and practical knowledge of the process that is needed to design and execute scientific survey-based research.
+We will pay particular attention to issues that impact the integrity of survey research, such as construct definition and validity, correctly specifying a scale as formative or reflective, avoiding common source bias, assessing non-response bias, etc. This course is concerned with the total research process, and our focus on survey research will be embedded in discussions that range from philosophy of science and the generation of research ideas through the publication of the research manuscript.

-Although this course will mainly employ examples from the field of marketing, it is designed in a way that will benefit doctoral students with an interest in conducting behavioral and organizational research in a wide variety of contexts.
-Its focus is on the research process rather than substantive research issues.
+Although this course will employ many examples from the field of marketing, it is designed in a way that will benefit doctoral students with an interest in conducting behavioral and organizational research in a wide variety of contexts.
+Its focus is on the research process.
 The class discussions will allow students to create links between the material and the topics in which they are most interested, and students will have the opportunity to apply ideas from the course to a substantive issue of their own choosing.
 No significant background in marketing theory and/or practice is assumed.